agrif/django-cannen/README.md

 this up yourself you might want to create a few simple log in and registration pages for people to use.
 Check out the Django documentation for more details.

+### Extra Settings

+By default, Cannen will delete uploaded files as soon as they are played.
+If you do not wish for this to happen, set `CANNEN_GARBAGE_COLLECT` to `False` in your settings file.